Campus Improvement Plan

 Staff Recruitment and Retention Strengths

-The Tiger Trail school prioritizes staff recruitment and retention as evidenced by 94% teacher retention rate and 100% and the recruitment of all experienced teachers.
-Furthermore, we have recruited all highly experienced staff members and have a well development mentorship program for anyone new coming aboard.
+The Tiger Trail school prioritizes staff recruitment and retention as evidenced by 100% teacher retention rate.
+Furthermore, we have recruited all highly experienced staff members and have a well development mentorship program for anyone new coming on board.

 Problem Statements Identifying Staff Recruitment and Retention Needs